rneher-igel/Neher/docs/Docs/Bicycle-Chain-Waxing.md

 ## Waxed Chain Maintenance away from home

-**Note:** [Steps from Zero Friction Cycling](https://zerofrictioncycling.com.au/wp-content/uploads/2020/10/Lubricant-detail-review-Silca-super-secret-drip-v1.1.pdf) on use of Silca Super Secret Drip Lube.
+**Note:** [Steps from Zero Friction Cycling](https://zerofrictioncycling.com.au/wp-content/uploads/2020/10/Lubricant-detail-review-Silca-super-secret-drip-v1.1.pdf) on use of SILCA Super Secret Drip Lube.

 - Be sure to have chain line relatively straight (53/15 or so).
 - Shake bottle well and open tip halfway.